 \section{The BBM seen from the tip}

-We now consider the reversed process introduced in Section~\ref{sec:step2} (Step 2), that is, a branching Brownian motion with branching rate $\frac{1}{2}$, drift $+\mu$ and killing at $0$.
-This process will be referred to as the \textit{reversed process}: it will prove to be a good approximation of the BBM in $(0,L)$, when started close to the cutoff $L$ and over a short time interval ($\vep\propto L$).
+We now consider the reversed process introduced in Section~\ref{sec:step2} (Step 2), that is, a branching Brownian motion with branching rate $\frac{1}{2}$, positive drift $+\mu$ and killed at $0$.
+As outlined in Step~2 and Step~3 of the heuristics, this reversed process provides a good approximation of the BBM on $(0,L)$, when started close to the cutoff $L$ and over a short time interval ($\vep\propto L$).
 This approximation, in turn, allows us to characterise the jump measure of the limiting $\alpha$-stable genealogy.

-Let $\la{\mathcal{N}}_t$ be the set of particles alive at time $t$ in the reversed process.
-We write $\la \P_z$ for the law of this process started with a single particle at $z\geq 0$ and $\la \E_z$ for the corresponding expectation.
-A direct computation shows that, for the reversed process, the first eigenvector and the harmonic function are given by